hamzatamry/SIG_E-NoteRenseignement/README.md

 	5. To build the apk in case of android run this command: ionic cordova build android

-For more informations visit (ionic docs)[https://ionicframework.com/docs].
+For more informations visit [ionic docs](https://ionicframework.com/docs).

-# add cordova plugins:
+# Adding cordova plugins:
 	1. Go to the official ionic docs then to native functionality
 	2. Choose a plugin.
-	3. check supported platforms
+	3. Check for supported platforms.
-	4. Make sure to choose cordova
+	4. Make sure to choose cordova.
-	5. run installation commands
+	5. Run installation commands.
-	6. Add the import used on the app module
+	6. Add the import used on the app module.
-	7. Add the name of the plugin on the providers arrays
+	7. Add the name of the plugin on the providers array in the app module.
+	8. Add the import to a page or component of your choice.
+	9. Inject the name of the service on the constructor.
-	8. Go to the ionic v3 documentation to know more about function and parameters for the plugin
+	8. Go to the ionic v3 documentation, then to native, choose your plugin and you can read more about function and how to use them.

+# Documentation
+	# C'est qui ArcGIS ?
+		ArcGIS est une suite de logiciels d'information géographique développés par la société américaine Esri

+	# C'est quoi esri loader ?
+		A tiny library to help you use the ArcGIS API for JavaScript in applications built with popular JavaScript frameworks and bundlers like Angular.

+For more informations about esri loader visit [esri-loader](https://github.com/Esri/esri-loader)